prurigro/cjdmaid/README.md

                                             ''
 ## Description ##

-A fork of the cjdns admin tool [cjdmaid](https://github.com/noway421/cjdmaid) that uses `~/.cjdmaid.conf` as its config file rather than `/etc/cjdmaid.conf`.
+A fork of the cjdns admin tool [cjdmaid](https://github.com/noway421/cjdmaid), using `~/.cjdmaid.conf` as its config file rather than `/etc/cjdmaid.conf`.

-This tool is able to simultaneously manage peers in your _cjdroute.conf_ and the active process using the cjdroute admin port.
+This tool is able to simultaneously manage peers in your **cjdroute.conf** and the active **cjdroute** process using the cjdroute admin port.

 ## Features ##